agamez0502/workbook-6/README.md

 ---

 ### 💻 Made for learning by learners.
 Push code, pull knowledge.
 Happy coding! ✨

+---

+### 🔥 Stay bold.
+Stay curious.
+And always… slay the syntax. 💅👩‍💻🚀